S k i l l

 (Euclid, VII.
 37.)

 Since 18, for example, has a divisor 3, then 18 has a third part.
 Since 18 has a divisor 6, then 18 has a sixth part.
-And so on.
+But 18 does not have a fifth part, because 5 is not a divisor of 18.

 Here is an illustration that 18 has a divisor 3: